World War II in Yugoslav Macedonia: Communist repressions

 The new leadership of the People's Republic of Macedonia headed by Lazar Kolishevski confirmed the decisions of AVNOJ, and Macedonia joined Yugoslavia.
 Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia eventually all became part of the Socialist Federal Republic of Yugoslavia.
 The Macedonian national feelings were already ripe at that time as compared to 1941.
 Subsequently, to wipe out the remaining bulgarophile sentiments, the new Communist authorities persecuted the right-wing nationalists with the charges of "great-Bulgarian chauvinism".
 The next task was also to break up all the organisations that opposed the idea of Yugoslavia.
 So even older left-wing politicians, who were at some degree pro-Bulgarian oriented, were purged from their positions, then isolated, arrested and imprisoned on fabricated charges, as foreign agents, demanding greater independence, forming of conspirative political groups and the like.
 Besides, many people went throughout the labor camp of Goli Otok in the middle 1940s.
-The number of allegedly killed was 1,260 victims and also it is estimated that from 50 000, up to 100 000 were imprisoned, deported, sent to forced labor, tortured, etc.
+The number of allegedly killed was 1,260 victims and also it is estimated that 50,000–100,000 were imprisoned, deported, sent to forced labor, tortured, etc. However, some Bulgarian researchers have questioned these figures, also noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.

-Panko Brashnarov, the first speaker of ASNOM.
-He was arrested in 1950 and imprisoned in Goli Otok labor camp, where he died the following year.

 Manipulation of historical events

-By their invasion in 1941, the Bulgarians were greeted by most of the locals as liberators as an effect from the oppressive Serbian rule, through waving Bulgarian flags, and pro-Bulgarian sentiments among them prevailed in the beginning of the occupation.
 Macedonian communists incorporated their structures into the BCP.
 At the same time sizable part of the local administration, the soldiers recruited in the Bulgarian Army and the police officers stationed in Vardar Macedonia were native from the area.
 Even the only victim of the attack on 11 October 1941, celebrated today as the day of the Macedonian Uprising against fascism, was a local man conscripted in the Bulgarian police.
-Yugoslav Macedonian historians have accused the Bulgarian forces of several atrocities, most prominent among which is the massacre of 12 young civilians at the village of Vataša.
-However, significant part of the soldiers and some of the commanding officers during the occupation were local staff.
+A significant part of the soldiers and some of the commanding officers during the occupation were local staff.
+Colonel Lyuben Apostolov, himself from Kriva Palanka, was responsible for the massacre in Vataša.
+After the Bulgarian coup d'etat of 1944, Apostolov was arrested and handed over to the authorities in Yugoslavia, where he was sentenced to death.
 However, after the war, the Yugoslav communist historiography did a lot to equate the term Bulgarians with "fascistic occupiers".
 Today are some revisionist opinions in North Macedonia, this conflict was merely a civil war, and the significant resistance movement against the Bulgarians is only a historical myth.

 An announcement in Nash Vesnik from Kumanovo (01.11.1961).
 It concerns a military convoy transporting the remains of hundreds of Bulgarian soldiers to a new memorial build in the city of Niš.
 They were victims of the fighting with the Germans from the fall of 1944.